AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 ### Villain Actions

-***Steel Sweep.*** Hidemaro swings his Yari in front of him violently, empowered by holy energy. *Dexterity Saving Throw:* DC 13, each creature 60-foot cone. *Failure:* 4 (1d8) Radiant damage, and an additional 5 (1d10) Slashing damage if the target is within 10 feet of Hidemaro. *Success:* Half Damage.
+***Steel Sweep.*** Hidemaro swings his Yari in front of him violently, empowered by holy energy. *Dexterity Saving Throw:* DC 13, each creature in a 60-foot cone. *Failure:* 4 (1d8) Radiant damage, and an additional 5 (1d10) Slashing damage if the target is within 10 feet of Hidemaro. *Success:* Half Damage.

 ***Shimmering Leap.*** Kōyō jumps into the air, traveling up to 30 feet without provoking Opportunity Attacks. *Dexterity Saving Throw:* DC 13, each creature along the path of Kōyō's movement. *Failure:* The target shimmers in golden light for 1 minute, causing them to shed dim light in a 10-foot radius and be unable to benefit from the Invisible Condition.

 ***Fear The Conquerer.
-(Antagonist Action)*** Hidemaro terrifies their foes. *Wisdom Saving Throw:* DC 13, each creature within 30 feet. *Failure:* The target is Frightened of Hidemaro for 1 minute.
+(Antagonist Action)*** Hidemaro terrifies their foes. *Wisdom Saving Throw:* DC 13, each creature in a 30-foot Emanation originating from Hidemaro. *Failure:* The target is Frightened of Hidemaro for 1 minute.
 While Frightened in this way, a creature takes 3 (1d6) Psychic damage at the start of each of their turns.
 If a Frightened target ends their turn more than 30 feet away from Hidemaro, the target can repeat the Saving Throw, ending the effect on itself on a success.

 ***Reverberations.
-(Antagonist Action)*** Hidemaro slams the ground, causing the sound of ringing to echo. *Constitution Saving Throw:* DC 13, each creature within 30 feet. *Failure:* 18 (4d8) Thunder damage and the target has the Dazed Condition for 1 minute (save repeats at end of turn). *Success:* Half Damage. *Success or Failure:* Creatures immune to the Deafened Condition are immune to this effect.
+(Antagonist Action)*** Hidemaro slams the ground, causing the sound of ringing to echo. *Constitution Saving Throw:* DC 13, each creature in a 30-foot Emanation originating from Hidemaro. *Failure:* 18 (4d8) Thunder damage and the target has the Dazed Condition for 1 minute (save repeats at end of turn). *Success:* Half Damage. *Success or Failure:* Creatures immune to the Deafened Condition are immune to this effect.

 }}